Reporting an Injury or Illness

-Call DPS at 911 from any campus phone or 810-762-3333 from other phones.
+Call the Department of Public Safety (DPS) at 911 from any campus phone or (810) 762-3333 from other phones.
 DPS will arrange for transportation to a UM-Flint’s designated medical provider’s treatment facility or local hospital.
-DPS will notify Environment, Health and Safety (EHS) who will work with you and your department to process the appropriate reporting forms.
-EHS, UM-Flint’s Human Resources and UM Risk Management Services/Work Connections work together to provide illness and injury support services for all faculty and staff.
+DPS will notify Environment, Health & Safety (EHS) who will work with you and your department to process the appropriate reporting forms.
+EHS, UM-Flint’s Human Resources, and U-M Risk Management Services/Work Connections work together to provide illness and injury support services for all faculty and staff.

 Timely Reporting of Injuries & Illnesses

-Work Connections Illness/Injury Report Forms are to be completed on-line within 24 hours of tnthe incident.
-Timely reporting to EHS supports the University's ability to meet the MIOSHA regulations, but also enables us to better respond to the medical treatment and return-to-work needs of injured/ill employees.
+Work Connections Illness/Injury Report Forms are to be completed on-line within 24 hours of the incident.
+Timely reporting to EHS supports the university’s ability to meet the Michigan Occupational Safety & Health Administration (MIOSHA) regulations, but also enables us to better respond to the medical treatment and return-to-work needs of injured/ill employees.

 Centrally Managed Records

 Work Connections Illness/Injury Report Forms should be completed by the supervisor for ALL work-related injuries or occupational illnesses.
 For all non-work-related incidents, the form may be completed by the supervisor or employee.
 Work~Connections, a program of Risk Management Services, provides injury and illness support services for faculty and staff on all UM campuses for work related and non-work related incidents.
-Work~Connections is also responsible for the University’s compliance with the Michigan Occupational Safety and Health Administration’s (MIOSHA) Recordkeeping Rule relating to the reporting of all work-related injuries and illnesses.
+Work~Connections is also responsible for the university’s compliance with the MIOSHA Recordkeeping Rule relating to the reporting of all work-related injuries and illnesses.

-Annual Posting of Summary of Occupational Injuries and Illnesses (MIOSHA 300A Log)
+Annual Posting of Summary of Occupational Injuries & Illnesses (MIOSHA 300A Log)

 MIOSHA mandates the reporting and recording of work-related incidents.
 The rules were designed to help employers recognize where workplace hazards were occurring, and, through effectively tracking injuries and illnesses, enables employers to take corrective action to eliminate the hazards.
 MIOSHA requires employers to post from Feb 1-Apr 30 the MIOSHA Summary of Occupational Injuries and Illnesses for recordable injuries/illnesses that occurred during the prior calendar year.
 A complete copy of the summary log has been provided by the UM Risk Management Services/Work Connections to the Flint campus.
-The copy of the MIOSHA 300A Log is posted on the Work~Connections and EHS websites, and will be accessible to employees through April 30, 2014.
-Additionally, a paper copy is posted and available for employees to review in the Environment, Health and Safety office in 801 NBC.
+The copy of the MIOSHA 300A Log Summary is posted on the Work~Connections and EHS websites, and will be accessible to employees through April 30.
+Additionally, a paper copy is posted and available for employees to review in the Environment, Health & Safety office.

-3. Employers are required to record all needlestick and sharps injuries involving contamination by another person’s blood or other potentially infectious material.
+- Employers are required to record all needlestick and sharp injuries involving contamination by another person’s blood or other potentially infectious material.